D2-mods/Better-IWD-Pregen/README.md

 - Preserves invisibility (won't attack or cast spells)
 - Usable with atweaks PnP Fey, as well as AI mods that still use NYMPH.BCS (ex.
 SCS)

-NOTE: Dimension Door is more limited with this patch.
+> Note: Dimension Door is more limited with this patch.
 Will only teleport to the summoner or Player1.

 --